Order by phone:

 The downside is full-fibre is only available to a small percentage of homes in the UK, and it’s taking a good while to get everyone up to speed.

-Are there any cheaper options to get broadband in Hull?
+Are there any alternative ways to get broadband in Hull?

-KCOM has the biggest network in Hull, but it’s not your only option.
+There aren’t your only options.
 Here are some other alternatives for getting hooked up to a broadband connection:

 5G and 4G Home broadband in Hull